 CVC words are some of the first words students start to read.
 The success they feel when they are able to read the words in a word family propels their desire to keep reading!

 That’s one of the reasons I love these CVC Word Family Fluency Passages.
 CVC words are mixed with simple and predictable phrases to help students practice word recognition and fluency at the same time.

 This pack contains 46 pages of printable fluency resources to help your early readers become successful with CVC word families!
-This pack was designed with kindergarten/1st grade students in mind, but could be used for any early reader who is working on their fluency!
+It was designed with Kindergarten/1st grade students in mind, but could be used for any early reader who is working on their fluency!

 There are 23 word family story passages for students to read and illustrate and 23 fluency phrase pages for students to practice reading phrases in isolation.
 These pages also incorporate punctuation such as question marks or exclamation marks so that students practice fluency with different punctuation.

 CVC word families included in this resource are:

 - short a: -at, -am, -ap, -an, -ag, -ad

 - short i: -it, -in, -ip, -ig, -id,

 - short u: -un, -ub, -um, -ug, -ut

 Ways to Use Fluency Passages in the Classroom